 There are several techniques that help prevent capsular contracture.
-Non of them is an absolute guarantee that it will not happen, Good surgical technique, washing the implant and the pocket with antibiotic solution, breast messing and wearing a band after surgery can help reduce contracture.
+Non of them is an absolute guarantee that it will not happen.
+However, good surgical technique, washing the implant and the pocket with antibiotic solution, breast messing and wearing a band after surgery can help reduce contracture.

-There is but may not be successful and medical treatment can have side effects.
+There is, it but may not be successful and medical treatment can have side effects.
 Dr. Jaibaji will discuss the medical treatment option.

-In general, surgery is the most effective way to treat capsular contracture.
+Surgery is the most effective way to treat capsular contracture.
 The procedure is performed under anesthesia.
 The implant is removed and the capsule is removed.
-The same or a new implant can be used once the capsule is remove.
-You may require a drain placed.
+Moreover, the same or a new implant can be used once the capsule is remove.
+In addition, you may require a drain placed.

 Can I get a bigger implant after capsular contracture removal?

-Yes you can.
-In general you can have the same size implant or go bigger.
+You can have the same size implant or go bigger.
 Dr. Jaibaji will discuss with you the type and size of implant that you can get.
-If you decide to go with a smaller implant then you may require some type of a lift to remove the excess skin.
+If you decide to go with a smaller implant then you may require some type of a lift to remove the excess skin and adjust the pocket.